neocotic/moan/CONTRIBUTING.md

 $ npm test
 ```

-The only dependency here is just [Node.js](https://nodejs.org) v4.
+The only dependency here is just [Node.js](https://nodejs.org) v4 or later.
 Earlier versions *will not work!*

 If you have installed `moan` globally, unfortunately, you can't use it to execute our `Moaning.js` file since it uses
 the project internal `Moan` singleton instead of one from a `moan` dependency when building itself.
 Alternatively, you